joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Browse the textures folder from  the platelet dialog Barrel tool
 	Oblique End Cylinder tool
+	Added ability to lock aspect ratio when changing an objects size from the object properties panel.

 Fixed
 	Slice dialog not showing carriage returns in gcode.
-Fixed
+Fixed Bug were canvas wing did not generate wing tip until parameters and changed back

 Changed
 	Replaced subdivision method by a simpler one